-Intravenous Use: The solution should be injected slowly, taking one minute for administration.
+Intravenous use: For the treatment of status epilepticus in children, the solution should be injected slowly, taking one minute for administration.
+For other indications, the solution should be injected slowly taking at least one minute for each 5 mg (1 mL) given.
 Do not use small veins, such as those on the dorsum of the hand or wrist.
 Extreme care should be taken to avoid intra-arterial administration or extravasation.

 Do not mix or dilute diazepam with other solutions or drugs in syringe or infusion flask.
-If it is not feasible to administer diazepam directly intravenous, it may be injected slowly through the infusion tubing as close as possible to the vein insertion.
+If it is not feasible to administer diazepam directly IV, it may be injected slowly through the infusion tubing as close as possible to the vein insertion.